numblr/glaciertools/README.md

     pip install awscli

-The script also assumes that you have a profile with the necessary credentials created with the command line client:
+The script requires also that the aws cli is configured with your AWS credentials.
+It supports profiles setup in the aws cli by

     aws --profile myprofile configure